COVID-19

 Quick Self-Care Tips

-- 1Rest and stay hydrated
+- 3Rest and stay hydrated

-- 4Monitor your oxygen levels if possible
+- 5Monitor oxygen levels if available (pulse oximeter)

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.